I Confess (film): Production

 I Confess had one of the longest pre-productions of any Hitchcock film, with almost 12 writers working on the script for Hitchcock over a period of eight years (Hitchcock had taken time off for the wedding of his daughter Patricia Hitchcock in 1951, and he was in the midst of dissolving his partnership in Transatlantic Pictures with Sidney Bernstein).
 In the original screenplay, following the source play, the priest and his lover had an illegitimate baby, and the priest was executed at the end of the film.
-These elements were removed at the insistence of executives at Warner Brothers, who feared a negative reaction.
+These elements were removed at the insistence of executives at Warner Bros.
+Pictures, who feared a negative reaction.
 Hitchcock took inspiration for the jury's verdict from the Pimlico Mystery.

 Hitchcock first hired Anita Björk as the female lead after seeing her in Miss Julie (1951).
 However, when she arrived in Hollywood with her lover, Stig Dagerman, and their baby, Warner Bros. insisted that Hitchcock find another actress for the role.

 Façade of Église Saint-Zéphirin de Stadacona in Quebec City, featured prominently in Alfred Hitchcock's 1953 film I Confess.

 Shooting took place in Hollywood and Quebec from August 21 to October 22, 1952.
 Hitchcock had planned on using Quebec churches at no cost.
 When the local diocese read the original script by George Tabori, it objected to the priest's execution and rescinded its permission.
 When Tabori refused to change the script, Hitchcock brought in William Archibald to rewrite it.

 Hitchcock, as was his custom, created detailed storyboards for each scene.
 He could not understand Clift's Method acting technique and quickly became frustrated with Clift when he blew take after take for failing to follow Hitchcock's instructions.

 Cognizant of the difficulty non-Catholics would have in understanding the priest's reluctance to expose Keller, Hitchcock said:

 We Catholics know that a priest cannot disclose the secret of the confessional, but the Protestants, the atheists, and the agnostics all say, 'Ridiculous!
 No man would remain silent and sacrifice his life for such a thing.'

 Alfred Hitchcock's cameo appearance occurs during the second minute—right after the opening credits—as he walks across the top of a stairway.